alexanderlarsen/Saneject/README.md

 - **Off**: Cross-context links are allowed.
 This is generally unsafe, but can be useful in rare advanced workflows.

 For most cases, leave this enabled and rely on `ProxyObjects` for legitimate cross-context references.

+#### Global bindings and context filtering

+The same context rules also apply to global bindings.

+When **Filter By Same Context** is enabled:

+- Prefab components are automatically filtered out when resolving global bindings, so only scene objects in the same context can be promoted to the global scope.
+- This prevents accidentally registering prefab components that might be missing at runtime.

+Disabling the setting removes that safeguard and allows prefab components to be registered globally, which can break if the prefab is not present when the game runs.

 ### SerializeInterface